Hardware-rooted security engineers.

 Utilities for ASN.1, CBOR, COSE, AAGUID, X.509, SCP03, NDEF, DESFire, EMV, and more.

 AmbiSecure is the security business unit of Ambimat Electronics — established 1981.
-We have shipped PCB designs, firmware, contactless modules, GSM and Bluetooth platforms for medical devices, smart watches, smart homes, and utilities.
-Security is what we add to that DNA, not a marketing layer over someone else’s reference design.
+We have shipped firmware, contactless modules, and GSM/Bluetooth platforms for medical devices, wearables, and utilities.
+Security is engineered into that DNA, not layered over someone else’s reference design.

 A walkthrough of the FIDO2 stack — CTAP2, WebAuthn, attestation — with code that compiles.